 Our aim is not to place any additional hurdles in front of UK medical students; rather it is to provide a reliable and validated assessment that will serve to demonstrate that the core prescribing competencies outlined in Tomorrow’s Doctors (2009) have been achieved by all graduates.

-The proposed assessment is pass/fail, and medical students will be expected to pass the assessment prior to graduation.
-Medical schools will be responsible for providing further training and support in prescribing for those retaking the assessment prior to graduation.
+The proposed assessment is pass/fail, and medical students are be expected to pass the assessment prior to graduation.
+Medical schools are responsible for providing further training and support in prescribing for those retaking the assessment prior to graduation.

 How is the assessment being developed?

 After the successful pilot on a national scale in 2013, the Prescribing Safety Assessment was run in all UK medical schools with final year undergraduate students in February-June 2014.
+The test will be organised again for all final year medical undergraduates in February-June 2015.
 The latest news on the PSA can be found on the Updates page.